-Figure 4: Memory Latencies for DRAM Refresh Techniques on DSP Platform in Time Range [19,290-19,340] μ s
+Figure 5.4: Memory Latencies for DRAM Refresh Techniques on DSP Platform in Time Range [19,290-19,340] μ s

-Access Strobe (tRAS) and Row Precharge (tRP).
+Secondly, the SDRAM auto-refresh cycles occurring during the workload execution also cause variations in the time taken.
+As we saw earlier, one auto refresh occurs every 15.6 μ s and each refresh takes time for one Row Access Strobe (tRAS) and Row Precharge (tRP).
 The refresh happens asynchronously from the point of view of program execution.
 The processor needs to access memory when it has to fetch a new instruction or data.
 The worst-case delay occurs when there is a refresh in progress every time the processor accesses the memory.
 The best-case behavior occurs when the processor is not accessing memory whenever there is refresh in progress.
 Further, an intervening refresh cycle could close the currently opened row by the processor causing the next memory access by the processor to take longer.
-This causes the observed degree of unpredictability in the measured time as shown in Figures 4 and 5.
+This causes the observed degree of unpredictability in the measured time as shown in Figures 5.2 and 5.3.